H-1B Visa Extension in 2026: Renewals, Processing Time, Process

-H-1B Visa Extension vs Renewal
+What is the Difference Between H-1B Visa Extension vs Renewal?

-Importantly, renewals of an H-1B visa are completely different from an extension, and it’s important to understand the differences:
+The H-1B visa extension allows U.S. employers to retain foreign workers on H-1B status.
+Importantly, renewals of an H-1B visa are different from an extension, and it’s important to understand the differences:

 H-1B Extension:

 For an employee to maintain H-1B work authorization in the United States, the employer must file an H-1B extension on behalf of the employee.
 This can be done while the employee is in the United States, and the extension is granted after the employer files an I-129 Petition for a Nonimmigrant Worker, along with a new, certified Labor Condition Application (LCA).
-Importantly, an approved extension does not let the employee travel outside the United States and re-enter.
+Importantly, an approved extension does not enable the employee travel outside the United States and re-enter.
 That is where a renewal becomes important.

 How to Extend an H-1B Visa After Three Years